hdShang/arxiv-daily/docs/cs-CL/2025-09-17/papers/250915233v1-video2roleplay-a-multimodal-dataset-and-framework-for-video-guided-r.md

 ---
 layout: default
-title: Video2Roleplay: A Multimodal Dataset and Framework for Video-Guided Role-playing Agents
+title: "Video2Roleplay: A Multimodal Dataset and Framework for Video-Guided Role-playing Agents"
 ---

 # Video2Roleplay: A Multimodal Dataset and Framework for Video-Guided Role-playing Agents